Ferez22/mycro-services-boilerplate/frontend/README.md

 This frontend is created using nextJs.
 Notice the Dockerfile at the root folder.
 It is a multi stage Dockerfile that build a dev and a prod version of the app.
 You can of course start the frontend directly with `npm run dev`or `yarn dev`

+- **import** this `global-config.ts`ile is the backbone of your frontend app.
+You setup here all the important things like routes, stripe config, auth config etc ..
+It iis still and always under construciton and maintenance.
+It must be typesecure so create/edit the ConfigType

 #### Dev

 ##### way 1